AnthLi/cs320/README.md

 $ ionic emulate [platform]
 ```

-To start developing, all HTML, CSS, and JavaScript files are localed in `www`.
+To start developing, all HTML, CSS, and JavaScript files are localed in `www/`.